-How to plan a leadership retreat is one of the most important strategic questions an executive can ask in 2026.
-Leadership retreats rank among the most underused strategic tools in business today.
-Companies spend millions on software, consultants, and rebrands, yet they overlook the single environment where their executive teams actually align, innovate, and commit to a shared direction.
+How to plan a leadership retreat is one of the most important strategic questions an executive can ask right now.
+Leadership retreats rank among the most underused tools in business today.
+Companies spend millions on software, consultants, and rebrands yet overlook the single environment where executive teams actually align, innovate, and commit to a shared direction.

 A well run leadership retreat does what no Zoom call, offsite dinner, or quarterly memo ever will.
-Furthermore, it resets the entire leadership team at the same time, in the same room, around the same mission.

-If you lead an organization right now and your executive team is drifting, learning how to plan a leadership retreat is not a luxury.
+It resets the entire leadership team at the same time, in the same room, around the same mission.
+If your executive team is drifting, learning how to plan a leadership retreat is not a luxury.
 It is a course correction.

 Looking for a facilitator for your next retreat?
 Explore Dr. Rick Goodman's leadership retreat services or schedule a strategy call to discuss your specific needs.

-Why Leadership Retreats Matter More in 2026 Than Ever Before
+Why Leadership Retreats Matter More Than Ever

-I have personally facilitated leadership retreats for organizations across industries, and the pattern stays consistent.
+I have personally facilitated leadership retreats for organizations across industries and the pattern stays consistent.
 Teams walk in fragmented and walk out aligned.

 Recharge and Renew Through Leadership Retreats